sschmid/bee/README.md

 ## Extending with Plugins

 bee is as a plugin launcher with package management functionality.
 Plugins are registered at beehub which is the official bee plugin register: https://github.com/sschmid/beehub

 You can register your own plugin at beehub by creating a pull request.
-You can also create your own custom register for your personal or private plugins.
+You can also create your own custom register or local plugins for your personal or private use.

 Plugins allow you to customize and personalize bee to fit any requirement.
 Are you missing a task or feature?
 Create your own plugins and contribute to beehub!
 Share your plugins with the bee community so everyone can start saving time today.

 Plugins and commands can easily be discovered with bee's built-in auto-completion! (see [wiki](https://github.com/sschmid/bee/wiki/bee-bash-completion))